mozilla/skywriter/docs/embedding/building.html.markdown

         alert("Greetings from the Cloud!");
     };

-OK, now we're all set to try out our new plugin in a customized Bespin.
+OK, now we're all set to try out our new plugin in a customized Skywriter.
 We'll use the dryice tool (described in more detail in the next section) to create the build.
-Switch to the Bespin Embedded directory and then
+Switch to the Skywriter Embedded directory and then
 run:

-    python dryice.py ../mybespin.json
+    python dryice.py ../myskywriter.json
     cd tmp

-If you look at the files in your tmp directory, you'll see a fresh BespinEmbedded.js.
+If you look at the files in your tmp directory, you'll see a fresh SkywriterEmbedded.js.
 That one will actually include your plugin!
 Open the sample.html file in your web browser, click on the editor and press cmd-I (ctrl-I on Windows) and you'll see your alert pop up.

 ## The dryice Server ##

-If you're hacking on plugins purely with the Bespin Embedded Customizable package, it gets annoying to have to re-run dryice every time you make a change.
+If you're hacking on plugins purely with the Skywriter Embedded Customizable package, it gets annoying to have to re-run dryice every time you make a change.
 For this reason, dryice has a simple server that you can run.
 The simplest way to get going is:

-    python dryice.py -s 8080 ../mybespin.json
+    python dryice.py -s 8080 ../myskywriter.json

 This will start the server on port 8080, using the manifest file that we created in the previous section.
-Just point your browser to [http://localhost:8080/]() and you should see your custom Bespin build!
+Just point your browser to [http://localhost:8080/]() and you should see your custom Skywriter build!
 It will be rebuilt each time you reload the page.

 ## Building ##